 Student costs consist of two main items: direct outlays and opportunity costs.
-Direct outlays include tuition and fees, equal to \$19.4 million from Figure 1.1.
+Direct outlays include tuition and fees, equal to \$18.5 million from Figure 1.1.
 Direct outlays also include the cost of books and supplies.
-On average, full-time students spent \$1,126 each on books and supplies during the reporting year.20 Multiplying this figure by the number of full-time equivalents (FTEs) produced by the SDCCD in FY 2021-2221 generates a total cost of \$40.9 million for books and supplies.
+On average, full-time students spent \$1,152 each on books and supplies during the reporting year.20 Multiplying this figure by the number of full-time equivalents (FTEs) produced by the SDCCD in FY 2022-2321 generates a total cost of \$36.1 million for books and supplies.

 In addition to the cost of tuition, books, and supplies, students also experienced an opportunity cost of attending college during the analysis year.
 Opportunity cost is the most difficult component of student costs to estimate.
-It measures the value of time and earnings foregone by students who go to the colleges rather than work.
+It measures the value of time and earnings foregone by students who go to college rather than work.
 To calculate it, we need to know the difference between the students' full earning potential and what they actually earn while attending the colleges.